raconteuria-by-claritism/Missile8964/README.md

 2. https://youtu.be/uEZWu9YJOug Length: 01:42 (silent slideshow, 34 slides)

 After you watch the videos, please move on to inspect the folders and their names.
-They specify the type-size-content of what each folder should contain when all are finished.
+They specify the type, size and content of what each folder should contain when all are finished.

 You are welcome to leave your questions and suggestions in the Discussions Section.